erneestoc/feedx/README.md

 This is an OTP umbrella application, containing other 3 OTP applications within the `apps` folder.

 ```
-/apps/backbone
+/apps/bus
 /apps/store
 /apps/web
 ```

-### backbone
+### bus

-- Backbone contains the RabbitMQ `Consumer` generic server, which responsibility is to store events into the feed.
+- `Bus` contains the RabbitMQ `Consumer` generic server, which responsibility is to store events into the feed.

 ### store